 Did you know that the Mustang has also been featured as a stamp, twice?
 The US Postal Service used the Mustang as the first-class stamp in 1999, and then the 1967 Shelby GT-500 was among several muscle cars featured in a set in 2013.

 According to the website – www.mustangimdb.com – the Mustang has been featured more than 3,000 times in TV and film.

 Some six years before Steve McQueen’s film, the Mustang was already an icon in the making on the silver screen.
 Its first appearance was in the 1964 movie The Troops of St Tropez, and its first driver was French actress Nicole Cruchot.

 However, its ground-breaker was in James Bond’s Goldfinger in the same year.
-The Mustang has gone on to feature in Diamonds are Forever and Thunderball.
+The Mustang has gone on to be featured in the movies Diamonds are Forever and Thunderball.

-The Mustang has also featured in films as diverse as Gone in 60 Seconds (the original and the remake), the Knight Rider film and 1990s TV series, as well as in Misery, Hannibal, Hollywood Homicide, Will Smith’s I Am Legend, Death Race and the 2 Fast 2 Furious.
+The Mustang was also featured in films as diverse as Gone in 60 Seconds (the original and the remake), the Knight Rider film and 1990s TV series, as well as in Misery, Hannibal, Hollywood Homicide, Will Smith’s I Am Legend, Death Race and in 2 Fast 2 Furious.